BITS-GmbH/rest-analysis/README.md

 ```
 The `DemoGrpcClient` class gets the `LargeResponseProviderBlockingStub` injected as `provider` that is created during the build based on the `demo.proto` file.
 The method `getLargeResponse()` uses the provider to call the gRPC endpoint and return the `LargeResponse` object.
 The empty object is as placeholder needed for
-a rpc method with a parameter.
+a rpc method without a parameter.
 The `handleEvent()` method is annotated with `@EventListener` to listen for the `ApplicationReadyEvent` event.
 This method is called after the application has started and calls the `getLargeResponse()` method to request a large response from the server.

 The `LargeResponseProviderBlockingStub` is a blocking stub that is used to call the gRPC endpoint is created in the `DemoGrpcConfig` class: